Report last updated: 12/9/2014

 Mule deer, elk, bobcats, fox, and coyotes are daily residents at the Devil's Backbone Open Space, and tracks and other indications of wildlife can be seen all around if you just take a close look.
 The best time of day for viewing wildlife is dawn and dusk.
 The open space opens at sunrise and closes at sunset.
 Please time your hike appropriately.

-The ravens continue to return to the Keyhole area each year to have their young.
-Golden eagles, Turkey vultures, Red-tailed hawks, Great horned owls, Prairie Falcons and American kestrels have been seen along the trails.
+The Ravens continue to return to the Keyhole area each year to have their young.
+Golden Eagles, Turkey Vultures, Red-tailed Hawks, Great horned Owls, Barn Owls, Swainson's Hawks, Northern Harriers, Prairie Falcons and American Kestrels have been seen along the trails.